 Sales contracts are legally binding, so negotiation is often necessary to ensure everyone will get their needs met.
 It also ensures that new business relationships begin free of conflict, as both parties have worked together to discuss the terms ahead of time.

-Contract negotiation is a step in the process of contract management, and it usually takes place before a final contract is drawn and signed by both parties.
+Contract negotiation is an essential step in the contract management process, and it usually takes place before a final contract is drawn and signed by both parties.

 Contract Negotiation Examples

-Here are some examples of situations in which contract negotiation is common:
+Here are some examples of situations that involve contract negotiation: